hedyhli/outline.nvim/README.md

     -- screen width for outline window.
     relative_width = true,

-    -- Behaviour changed in this fork:
     -- Auto close the outline window if goto_location is triggered and not for -- peek_location
     auto_close = false,
-    -- Automatically go to location in code when navigating outline window.
+    -- Automatically go to location in code when navigating outline window. auto_goto = false,
-    -- Only in this fork
-    auto_goto = false,

     -- Vim options for the outline window show_numbers = false,
     show_relative_numbers = false,

-    -- Only in this fork (this and the one below) show_cursorline = true,
+    show_cursorline = true,
     -- Enable this when you enabled cursorline so your cursor color can -- blend with the cursorline, in effect, as if your cursor is hidden